War of the Sontarans: Plot

-The Doctor, Dan, and Yaz are transported to Sevastopol during the Crimean War, where they all briefly meet Mary Seacole before Yaz and Dan are transported away through time.
+The Doctor, Dan, and Yaz are transported to Sevastopol during what at first sight appears to be the Crimean War.
+There they all briefly meet Mary Seacole before Yaz and Dan are transported away through time.
 The Doctor is unable to enter her TARDIS to track and find them.
-Remaining in Sevastopol, the Doctor realizes the British opponents during the war are now the Sontarans, with all traces of China and Russia replaced with Sontar.
+Remaining in Sevastopol, the Doctor realizes Britain's opponents in the war are now the Sontarans, with all traces of China and Russia replaced with Sontar.
 Tricking a scout into granting parley with his general, the Doctor discovers that seconds prior to the Lupari shielding Earth from the Flux in the previous episode, the Sontarans took advantage of the Flux and rewrote human history to feed their species’ hunger for battle.

 Yaz materializes in the Temple of Atropos on the planet Time, where she briefly encounters Joseph Williamson before befriending Vinder.
 They are both recruited as repairers of the temple’s mainframe.
 Swarm and Azure arrive to take control of the temple and use its power for themselves.

 Dan is transported back to Liverpool, where he finds a world overtaken by the Sontarans.
 Saved from a Sontaran unit by his parents, he learns a three-minute blackout caused by the Lupari shield allowed the Sontaran fleet to land first at the Liverpool docks, where they established a base of operations.
 Dan sneaks onto one of the Sontaran ships and contacts the Doctor who tasks him with ending the Sontaran offensive in 2021.

 Dan is discovered by the Sontarans but is saved by Karvanista.
 The pair destroy the primary fleet by ramming their captured vessel into the shipyard and evacuating at the last moment, resetting the timeline.
-Poisoning the supply system of the Sontarans in Crimea, the Doctor cripples their offensive, forcing them to retreat, but the British general Logan bombs their vessels as revenge for massacring his troops.
+Poisoning the supply system of the Sontarans in Crimea, the Doctor cripples their offensive, forcing them to retreat, but the British General Logan bombs their vessels as revenge for massacring his troops.
 The Doctor regains access to the TARDIS to collect Dan and find Yaz.

 The TARDIS malfunctions and forces the Doctor and Dan into the temple, through which all temporal energy must pass.
 The death of the Mouri gatekeepers and ruin of the temple has resulted in the Flux phenomena, and now seeking to control time for himself, Swarm has imprisoned Yaz and Vinder as replacement bodies for the Mouri.
 Knowing the power unleashed will kill Yaz, the Doctor begs Swarm not to activate the temple, but he ignores her and takes control.